mdomlop/retrosmart-openbox-themes/INSTALL.md

         $ make pkg
         # pacman -U retrosmart-*.pkg.xz

+## Packaging:

+- Debian:

+        $ ./configure
+        $ make dpkg
+        # dpkg -i retrosmart-openbox-themes_*_all.deb

+- Arch Linux:

 You can also install it from AUR.
-I you have yaourt installed:
+I you have yaourt installed.

-        $ yaourt -S retrosmart-openbox-theme
+        $ yaourt -S retrosmart-openbox-themes